RobertARandolph/AdmiralBumbleBee.com/_posts/2020-01-21-best-guitar-stand.md

 # Meta

-This post took XX hours to research, write and edit.
+This post took 15 hours to research, write and edit.
+The video took approximately 20 hours.
 If you appreciate the information presented then <a href="/DonateNow/">please consider joining patreon or paying us for the time spent bringing you quality content!</a>

 <a href="https://www.patreon.com/bePatron?u=7465992"> <img class="patreon-button" src="/assets/Patreon.png" alt="Be a Patreon!"></a>